 The Code of Liberalisation of Capital Movements and the Code of Liberalisation of Current Invisible Operations constitute legally binding rules, stipulating progressive, non-discriminatory liberalisation of capital movements, the right of establishment and current invisible transactions (mostly services).
 All non-conforming measures must be listed in country reservations against the Codes.
 The Codes are implemented through policy reviews and country examinations, relying on "peer pressure" to encourage unilateral rather than negotiated liberalisation.
 The Codes were initially adopted in 1961 but have since been revised and expanded in scope.

 The 1976 Declaration by the Governments of OECD member countries on International Investment and Multinational Enterprises constitutes a policy commitment to improve the investment climate, encourage the positive contribution multinational enterprises can make to economic and social progress and minimise and resolve difficulties which may arise from their operations.
-All OECD countries, and 11 non-OECD countries (Argentina, Brazil, Colombia, Costa Rica, Egypt, Lithuania, Jordan, Morocco, Peru, Romania, and Tunisia) have subscribed to the Declaration.
+All OECD countries and 13 non-OECD countries (Argentina, Brazil, Colombia, Costa Rica, Croatia, Egypt, Kazakhstan, Jordan, Morocco, Peru, Romania, Tunisia and Ukraine) have subscribed to the Declaration.

 The Declaration consists of four elements, each of which has been underpinned by a Decision by the OECD Council on follow-up procedures:

 All parts of the Declaration are subject to periodical reviews.
 A major update of the Guidelines was completed in May 2011.

 The Convention makes it a crime to offer, promise or give a bribe to a foreign public official in order to obtain or retain international business deals.
 A related text effectively puts an end to the practice according tax deductibility for bribe payments made to foreign officials.
 The Convention has been signed by all OECD countries and by several non-OECD countries.